 “Hah, no one.
 But I’ll give you a 5 grand to attend to start you off, the rest I guarantee will be matched by my guests.
 I have very, very generous friends who have nothing better to do with their time.
 If I picked you, they know to tip well.
 And you don’t have to share any tips with the others.”

 Bullshit.
 He thought it even as his hand reached out to take the card.

 “Alright… I’m not calling you.
 I threw that other paper away.
 But I’ll take the address.
 You’ll know tomorrow what I want to do and if I don’t show up… don’t make a habit of bothering me.”

 “Anticipation makes the heart grow fonder,” Vincent said playfully.
-“I’m quite interested in what, Dante.
+“I’m quite interested in what you’re making me fonder of, Dante.
 Even more so in who you are.
 Don’t think you changed that with tonight’s hiccup.”

-“The only person who can change that is you and honestly, I think it should.”
+“The only person who can change that is you and honestly, I think you should.”

 “Oh?
 Be honest, am I too much?”